Ammar698/AI-Face-Mask-Detection-Master/README.md

 ##  🤝 Contribution
 Feel free to file a new issue with a respective title and description on the this mask detection repository.
 If you already found a solution to your problem, I would love to review your pull request!

-## ❤️ Owner
-Made with ❤️  by MEMUDU Alimatou Sadia Anike